-eMentors is an email mentoring program that offers high school students the opportunity to develop a relationship with a mentor in a professional field.
+eMentors is an online mentoring program that offers high school students the opportunity to develop a relationship with a mentor in a professional field.
 Over the course of eight weeks, students and mentors discuss topics including college and career experience, interviewing skills, workplace etiquette, having a positive attitude, and more.
-Students and mentors meet in-person at the mentor’s workplace for a Meet and Greet event halfway through the program.
+Students and mentors also participate in two virtual activities focused on building the mentor-student relationship and learning more about career opportunities.

 Students who engage with their mentors during this program learn about future career opportunities, how to network with others within a professional setting, improve their written communication skills, and receive advice from a trusting adult.

 Utilizing eMentors in your classroom is a great way to provide your students with real-world experience and knowledge about how to succeed in school, career, and life.

-BestPrep connects high school classrooms with local companies to form an eMentors partnership with employees corresponding with students through a weekly email exchange.
+BestPrep connects high school classrooms with local companies to form an eMentors partnership with employees corresponding with students through a weekly message exchange.
 Each student is matched with a mentor from that company.

-Teachers allocate one class period every week for students to email their mentors.
-Each week’s email is based on guiding questions selected by the teacher (these are provided to teachers by BestPrep).
+Educators allocate one class period every week for students to message their mentors.
+Each week’s message is based on guiding questions selected by the educator (these are provided to educators by BestPrep).

-Teachers monitor their emails to integrate the eMentors experience into the curriculum through classroom activities and assignments.
+Educators monitor student messages and integrate the eMentors experience into the curriculum through classroom activities and assignments.